 - Variable costs

 Every additional hardware unit manufactured incurs costs.
 This additional costs of goods sold is unlike that in pure software products.
 The unit-economics for pure software versus digital products is thus drastically different.

 Lastly digital product development often appears to be progressing at a snail’s pace.
 This is due to the need to reserve time-slots in the assembly lines, or often due to the traditional linear development practices or due to the lead time involved in sourcing parts and components.
 All of these together add up substantial time in the product development process.

 The Impact & Key Learnings

 Not dealing with these challenges results in dissatisfied customers, delays in product shipments and hurting brand equity.
 Ultimately hurting the financials of the business – revenues and the margins.
 How do we minimize this impact?
 Can we look for some inspiration perhaps in the world of evolving product development methods?
 The “Agile Manifesto for software development” was published back in 2001 and over the years variants of agile development practices have gained ground.
 Studies conclude that agile projects have shown higher success rates compared to traditional linear projects.
 Can we pull out some learning from the agile development process for software products and apply them to the world of connected-hardware product development?

-I’ve had three key learnings that help reduce the time to market, de-risk the investments in early stage of product development and optimize delivering value.
+I’ve had three key learnings that help reduce the time to market, de-risk the investments in the early stage of product development and optimize delivering value.

 - Rethinking prototyping can speed things up

-- Platform decisions are business critical
+- Platform decisions are business-critical

 - Rethink the rules of prioritization for these ‘connected’ devices